-After validation of the framework for the activity, the type of company, the intended corporate structure and the applicable tax regime, NEWCO gathers, organises and processes all of the information and documentation needed to form the company, obtain any necessary licences and start the activity.
+After validating the framework for the activity, the type of company, the intended corporate structure and the applicable tax regime, NEWCO collects, organises and processes all the documentation needed to set up your company, obtains any necessary licences and ensures compliance with all regulations.

 The next steps involve the approval of the company's name, the drawing up of its memorandum of association and the application for any licences that may be necessary before taking care of the company registration process.
-After you form a company, NEWCO also assists you with drawing up minutes, social security registration and all the other formalities inherent to starting a business activity in Portugal or Malta.
+After setting up your business, NEWCO also assists you with drawing up minutes, social security registration and all other formalities inherent to starting a business activity in Portugal or Malta.